Death of a loophole

 That way, the kids will end up with tax-free money with no distribution rules attached.
 Plus the money would be creditor-protected.

 That said, IRA owners with smaller accounts shouldn't go to the trouble.
 Try to get your kids' spending under control while you're still in the pink.
 "If they blow it, they blow it.
 What more can you do?"
-Slott says.
+Slott asks.